soarpatriot/api-book/endpoints/get.md

 ```
 /users/1/firends/2
 ```
-it's not the recommended way for it is route to deep
+it's not the recommended way for it is route too deep